Where Do Kids Hide Drugs?

 The Mechanics of the Home: When it comes to where kids hide drugs, some utilize parts of their actual home.
 Unscrew heating and air vents to see if your child may have placed something inside there.
 Another popular place for storing drugs involves the toilet.
 Look inside the tank for a waterproof package that doesn’t belong in there.
 Drugs can also be taped behind or to the back of a toilet.

-Drug Treatment in California
+At-Home Drug Addiction Treatment

 If you have a child who struggles with an addiction to drugs, MD Home Detox can help your family.
-We provide 24/7 medical care who will supervise the detoxification from drugs process in the privacy of your home.
+We provide 24/7 medical care who will supervise the detoxification from drugs in the privacy of your home.
 We provide any medication-assisted treatment that will ease your child’s withdrawal symptoms and can refer you to therapists.

 If helping your child detox from drugs while keeping your family’s privacy is important to you, call (888) 592-8541 or, click here to find out how MD Home Detox can help.